AneetaAnnSabu/Library-Management-System/README.md

 4. Customer
 5. IssueStatus
 5. ReturnStatus

-\nSome queries are conducted on the above tables to retrieve required information.
+Some queries are conducted on the above tables to retrieve required information.